Return to

 Jimmy was fired in San Francisco for comments about race, gender, and immigration that more than one commentator found racist, homophobic, and misogynous .
 Author Henry Giroux included thoughts on Jimmy in his book "Fugitive Cultures: Race Violence and Youth."

 I was in Carlsbad in 2014 for the memorial of an old family friend, Jim Rucker.
 My sister and I walked through the local cemetery, which I believe is where I picked up a scary looking spider bite, and came across Jimmy's grave.
+He's buried near his mother, who passed a few years after him.
 I knew him as a good natured young man, for whom life was a fun adventure, not too serious, but seriousish.
 He was always on stage, looking for the lines that would get him noticed.
 I sometimes wonder what would have happened if I'd practiced that trumpet a little more.

 Send a Message